Alexisvt/flutter-snippets/README.md

   - finitlfm -> finitlf
   - ficw - fic
 - Fixes:
-  - Fix the path of the gift image
+  - path of the gif image

 ### 0.0.1